Secretary of State hails growth of American Football in the UK

 “We want to continue to promote American Football here, and discussions are ongoing about a full time franchise.”

-Speaking afterwards, Parliamentary American Football Group Chair and Member of Parliament for Wellingborough, Peter Bone MP, said “it is fantastic to see the growth of American Football in the United Kingdom, which has undoubtedly been led by the NFL and teams from the USA playing more games in London.
+Speaking afterwards, All-Party Parliamentary Group for American Football Chair and Member of Parliament for Wellingborough, Peter Bone MP, said “it is fantastic to see the growth of American Football in the United Kingdom, which has undoubtedly been led by the NFL and teams from the USA playing more games in London.
 The British American Football Association are also to be commended for their efforts to develop the sport at clubs, universities and schools.

 “I hope that the Government will continue to support the development of the sport across the UK, but in particular will support the establishment of an NFL franchise in London.
 This would bring a great deal of economic benefit to the UK, as well as helping to further drive participation.”